bu-ist/bu-protected-s3-object-lambda/docs/protected-media.md

 # Protected media

-The Lambda applies access restrictions based on rules determined by records in DynamoDB and by the url of the request.
-These urls and DynamDB records are managed by the BU Access Control WordPress plugin.
+The Lambda function applies access restrictions based on rules determined by records in DynamoDB and by the url of the request.
+These urls and DynamoDB records are managed by the BU Access Control WordPress plugin.

 There are two ways to protect media files in this application: individual file protections and whole site protections.